-As an example of partnerships with the public sector, LUT has close collaborative relations with the cities where we have activities: Lappeenranta, Lahti, Mikkeli and Kouvola.
-Our main campus sites are Lappeenranta and Lahti, which are both forerunner cities in environmentally friendly activities.
-Lahti is the European Green Capital for 2021, and Lappeenranta is a 2021 finalist for European Green Leaf Award.
-In cooperation with the university and a large range of enterprises and other organisations, the cities create a platform for sustainable innovations.
+Further information: lut.fi/web/en/cooperation-and-services/lut-junior-university cities create a platform for sustainable innovations.
 One of the most active collaborations between LUT and local administrations has taken place since 2017 in the form of the LUT Junior University, an initiative to collect all previous forms of collaboration between LUT University and the primary and secondary schools in Lappeenranta.
 As a specific aim, LUT Junior University aims to use our expertise in clean energy, the circular economy and sustainable business and entrepreneurship at all levels of teaching preceding higher education, starting with preschool.
 Experts from LBM regularly engage in activities related to LUT Junior University, such as by participating in workshops for high school students about responsible and sustainable business.